Advice-Only™ Frequently Asked Questions

 No advisor is assigned, routed, or preferred by the platform.
 Any planning engagement occurs only through a separate, client-initiated Advice-Only™ agreement.

 No. While many Advice-Only™ advisors have professional experience implementing financial strategies, advisors share that experience only for objective advice.
-When developing a plan under the methodology, advisors provide stand-alone planning and education—not investment management or product sales.
+When developing a plan under the methodology, advisors provide stand-alone planning and education—not investment management, product sales, or any implementation-linked compensation such as referral incentives.
 If implementation is later desired independently by the client, they may choose any provider once the plan is complete.
-Advisors make recommendations solely in the client’s interest and without any compensation to the advisor beyond client invoices.
+Advisors make recommendations solely in the client’s interest and receive no compensation beyond client-paid planning costs.

-A Solicitor Meeting is defined as any discussion in which:
+A Post-Engagement Implementation Discussion is defined as any meeting in which:

-An Advice-Only™ advisor may not act as both planner and solicitor inside the same engagement, and may not imply or suggest that implementation with them is expected.
+An Advice-Only™ advisor may not act as both planner and implementation provider within the same engagement, and may not imply or suggest that implementation with the advisor is expected.

-Solicitation includes all forms of value, not just money — including referral exchanges, reciprocal favors, lead sharing, or any non-monetary benefit that could influence advice.
+For avoidance of doubt, solicitation includes all forms of value — not just money — including referral exchanges, reciprocal favors, lead sharing, or any non-monetary benefit that could influence advice.

 By law, licensed financial professionals must provide access and update details of their practice and the firms with which they are associated.
 Information on investment advisors and their firm’s registered representatives is available at adviserinfo.sec.gov.